sybrew/the-seo-framework/readme.txt

 	* Reduced the admin stylesheet payload by implementing modern logical declarations.
 	* Reduced the sitemap stylesheet size by also implementing modern logical declarations for that.
 	* The SEO meta box tab labels are now inline when there's enough space.
+	* Fading in and out animations of TSF's UI are now much easier on your device, because we handle them via our bespoke fader now.
 	* The quick-edit default indexing state now updates to the post password or private status accordingly.
 	* The Block Editor on WP 6.7 proposes a new layout for their select fields, which we've opted in for with the Primary Term selection.
 	* If a settings listeners fails for any reason, other listeners may still continue.
 Leaving you with a semi-broken interface, instead of completely broken.
 For example, if the code crosses and unexpected value for the Homepage title input, only its character counters will be borked, but you can still upload an image for social sharing.